alberthoxha/explaining-define-model/README.md

 Explore the core functionality of the 'defineModel' function in this repository.
 This README provides a quick guide to understanding its inner workings, with clear explanations and insights.
 Whether you're a seasoned developer or a newcomer, this resource aims to simplify the complexities of 'defineModel' and its significance within the codebase.

-For a more in-depth explanation, check out the accompanying article on Medium:
-Define Model is Stable in Vue 3.4 https://medium.com/@dev.alberthoxha/define-model-is-stal-in-vue-3-4-0f25588f5686
+For a more in-depth explanation, check out the accompanying article on Medium Define Model is Stable in Vue 3.4 https://medium.com/@dev.alberthoxha/define-model-is-stal-in-vue-3-4-0f25588f5686